-The idea of sitting with a blank piece of paper and being expected to write a list of sparkling, witty, romantic wedding vows to wow your partner and your wedding guests, is enough to throw even the very best author into a total panic!
+If the idea of sitting with a blank piece of paper, being expected to write a list of meaningful and romantic wedding vows to your partner seems challenging, kick-start your creativity by having a read through these sample wedding vows.

-Just remember that the vows you say when you get initially get married and also if you later renew your vows, are purely supposed to be promises about the strength of your feelings for your husband or wife‐to‐be and how you will honour those feelings by behaving in the best way you can towards them once you are married.
+Just remember that the vows you say when you initially get married, and also if you later renew your vows, are purely supposed to be promises about the strength of your feelings for your husband- or wife‐to‐be, and how you will honour those feelings by behaving in the best way you can towards them once you are married.

-This is the purpose of vows, whether you choose traditional wedding vows, or vows that have a more relaxed and non‐religious tone for a civil wedding.
+This is the purpose of vows, whether you choose traditional wedding vows or vows that have a more relaxed and non‐religious tone (such as for a civil wedding.)

 Start by sitting together, (or apart if you find it easier), and think about your partner, how much you love and respect them and how you could show this by behaving in a particular way towards them.

 I promise to love and respect you and to put energy into keeping our love alive.
 I will be there for you in good times and bad.
 I will help you when you need help and make space for you to be yourself.
 I will try to bring you happiness.

 I will dedicate myself to you wholeheartedly.
 I will make time for you and support you in everything you do.
 I will help you to raise our children to become loving people, and support you in the fundamental role of parent.

 I pledge my life to you.
 I will love, honour and respect you in happy and sad times.
 I promise to be faithful to only you as long as we both live.

 I __, promise to love and cherish you__, for the rest of your life.
 I will try to bring laughter to your life, and make you happy, I will consider you in the decisions I have to make, and value your opinions.
 Today I vow to be your husband/wife for the rest of our lives.